albertsundjaja/dapp_flight_surety/README.md

 $ npm install
 ```

-1. run `ganache`. by default, the server will assume ganache is running on `port 8545`
+1. run `ganache`. by default, the server will assume ganache is running on `port 8545`. make sure there are at least 20 accounts in ganache.

 2. change the first airline address inside `2_deploy_contracts.js` to your first desired airline address (if you are using ganache, pick the second account)